Mae Yen Waterfall combines the great outdoors with adventure in a scenic setting giving you the ultimate combination for a delightful holiday in...

 Mae Yen Waterfall combines the great outdoors with adventure in a scenic setting giving you the ultimate combination for a delightful holiday in Thailand.

-The Sai Ngam Hot Spring (also known as the Secret Hot Springs) are located 15 kilometres north of Pai and can be reached by scooter.
+The Sai Ngam Hot Spring (also known as the Secret Hot Springs) is located 15 kilometres north of Pai and can be reached by scooter.
 With entry only costing 20 THB, this is certainly a great place to come and relax...

 Pam Bok Waterfall is an idyllic getaway for a wet adventure if you are looking to experience Pai’s magic in the most beautiful of falls in the region.